Closed system 10 layer and media bags are

 had a poster showing hMSC expansion in their vertical wheel bioreactors.
 PBS was the only one of the posters to actually publish the most important metric for bioreactor expansion of hMSCs, and this is reporting cells/mL over time

 .
-They achieved reproducible results of >1 million cells/mL (I think in a serum free system), with the best expansion of >3 million cells/mL in serum containing medium.
+They achieved reproducible results of >1 million cells/mL (I think in a serum-free system), with the best expansion of >3 million cells/mL in serum-containing medium.
 These high cell densities are a significant milestone for the field

 , as it is the first report (that I know of) of consistently greater than 1 million cells/mL over multiple runs, and with the potential to get to >3 million cells/mL.

-The vendors with posters all had booths, but there were also a couple other vendors without posters.
-Personally, it is important for me to see the display of Cell Therapy related products as it underscores the commitment to the space.
+The vendors with posters all had booths, but there were also a couple of other vendors without posters.
+Personally, it is important for me to see the display of Cell Therapy related products as it underscores the commitment to space.
 The other booths/technologies included:

 : With their recent acquisitions of both Solohill Engineering